kogakure/website-gatsby-stefanimhoff.de/content/posts/2007/koi-design/index.md

 These works of art are extremely painful (dozens of bamboo needles are [stung several times a second](https://www.youtube.com/watch?v=NddXHY2QUV0)), tedious (from a few months to several years) and expensive (starting at 20,000 €).
 That is also the reason why I like to look at them, but definitely never will wear one myself.

-One of the best living artists of the Irezumi is Horiyoshi III, whose works can be seen in some illustrated books: [Tattoos from the Floating World: Ukiyo-e Motif's in Japanese Tattoo](http://www.amazon.de/gp/product/9074822452?ie=UTF8&tag=stefanimhoffde-21&linkCode=as2&camp=1638&creative=6742&creativeASIN=9074822452) and [Bushido: Legacies of the Japanese Tattoo](http://www.amazon.de/gp/product/0764312014?ie=UTF8&tag=stefanimhoffde-21&linkCode=as2&camp=1638&creative=6742&creativeASIN=0764312014).
+One of the best living artists of the Irezumi is Horiyoshi III, whose works can be seen in some illustrated books: <AffiliateLink asin="9074822452">Tattoos from the Floating World: Ukiyo-e Motif's in Japanese Tattoo</AffiliateLink> and <AffiliateLink asin="0764312014">Bushido: Legacies of the Japanese Tattoo</AffiliateLink>.

 <Row variant="variable" marginBottom>
   <AmazonBook asin="9074822452" />